bergerch/opti-aware/README.md

 Fast Wide-Area Byzantine Replication with Mercury](https://arxiv.org/abs/2305.15000)

-This branch contains the sources of Mercury, which integrates BFT forensic support and can sswitch between two modes of execution.
+This branch contains the sources of Mercury, which integrates BFT forensic support and can switch between two modes of execution.
 It also incorporates Byzantine Correctables to allow for client-side speculation.

 *Important:
-For evaluation purpose, we suggest to deploy Mecury in a wide-area network (WAN).*
+For evaluation purpose, we suggest to deploy Mercury in a wide-area network (WAN).*
 In the following, we provide a description of how to (1) build, (2) configure, and (3) run this software.

 ----------

-This branch contains the source code for WHEAT, an extension of BFT-SMART (based on version 1.1-beta) that implements the optimizations and vote assignment schemes described in [1].
-It can be lanuched in the same way as the standard library.

 ## Step 1: Check for Updates